jmartinez-silabs/custom-rpi-ubuntu-img/README.md

 ## Usage

 ### Building
-To build, simply run `./startCustomization.sh`.
+To build, simply run `./startCustomization.sh` for the latest commits of chiptool, ot-br-posix and zap or following below syntax:

+	startCustomization -h                                                            # for help
+	startCustomization -ct <commit_hash>"                                            # commits of ot-br-posix and zap are the latest startCustomization -otbr <commit_hash>"                                          # commits of chip-tool and zap are the latest startCustomization -z <commit_hash>"                                             # commits of chip-tool and ot-br-posix are the latest startCustomization -ct <commit_hash> -otbr <commit_hash> -zap <commit_hash>"     # Specific commits for ot-br-posix, chip-tool and zap are provided

 This script will do the following:

 - Download the base raspios image if not already downloaded
 - Mount preinstalled ubuntu for raspi